RakhithJK/dotnet-vscode-csharp-wiki/Attaching-to-remote-processes.md

 The C# extension supports attaching to processes running on remote machines/containers.
 It does so in a flexible way that only requires a transport program (example:  `ssh`, `docker exec`, `kubectl exec`, etc) which can prove a remote unix-like shell to the target system.

+Note that while this page gives instructions for attach, it is also to launch a remote process.
+See the [[Remote Debugging On Linux-Arm]] page for examples.

 ### Setting up SSH

 In this section, we will walk through the steps for configuring SSH.
 If you are using Docker or some other transport, you can skip this.